Allard's interior $\varepsilon$-Regularity Theorem in Alexandrov spaces: Introduction

 \section{Introduction}

-Varifolds were introduced by F. J. Almgren in the 1960s as measure-theoretic surfaces capable of describing various objects of geometric interest, such as differentiable manifolds with locally finite area, integral currents, and surfaces that describe soap films (see \cites{Almgren64,Almgren66}).
-Less than 10 years after Almgren’s foundational works, W. K. Allard published his seminal paper \cite{Allard}, where he demonstrated that varifolds satisfying assumptions on density, mass ratio, and generalized mean curvature can be written locally as the graph of a $C^{1,\alpha}$ (for some $\alpha\in]0,1[$) function having suitable \textit{a priori} estimates on its $C^{1,\alpha}$ norm.
+The regularity theory of varifolds lies at the heart of geometric measure theory, providing the analytical foundation for understanding the fine structure of generalized surfaces arising as solutions in variational problems, e.g., soap film models, minimal surface theory, or more general prescribed mean curvature surfaces.
+Varifolds were introduced by F. J. Almgren in the 1960s as measure-theoretic surfaces capable of describing a wide range of geometrically relevant objects, including differentiable manifolds with locally finite area, integral currents, and soap film surfaces (see \cites{Almgren64,Almgren66}).
+Less than a decade later, W. K. Allard published his seminal paper \cite{Allard}, establishing that varifolds lying in the $n$-dimension Euclidean space satisfying suitable assumptions on density, mass ratio, and generalized mean curvature can be written locally as the graph of a $C^{1,\alpha}$ function (for some $\alpha \in ]0,1[$), along with sharp \textit{a priori} estimates on its $C^{1,\alpha}$ norm.
+This result, now known as Allard's Interior $\varepsilon$-Regularity Theorem, remains until today one of the cornerstones of the field.

-In this paper, we develop an intrinsic approach to prove Allard's Interior $\varepsilon$-Regularity Theorem in Alexandrov spaces with double-sided bounded intrinsic sectional curvature.
-Since we prove this theorem via the argument of the celebrated Approximation Theorem of Berestovskij and Nikolaev \cite{Nikolaev-Berestovskij}*{Section 15.1}, together with standard smoothing techniques developed in \Cref{sec:metric}, the intrinsic method developed in this paper becomes necessary to provide explicitly computable constants that depend only on the dimension of the varifold, the dimension of the ambient Riemannian manifold, the sectional curvature and injectivity radius (whose positivity, in presence of double-sided curvature, is equivalent to requiring that the volume of the ball with radius, say $1$, is positive).
+A natural and compelling question is whether Allard's theorem extends beyond the Euclidean setting to curved ambient spaces in order to satisfy the needs of the working geometric analyst.
+In this paper, we give an affirmative answer in a broad and geometrically significant class: we prove Allard's Interior $\varepsilon$-Regularity Theorem in non-collapsed Alexandrov spaces with curvature bounded both from above and below.
+Our approach is intrinsic --- built directly on the geometry of the ambient space --- and crucially relies on the Approximation Theorem of Berestovskij and Nikolaev \cite{Nikolaev-Berestovskij}*{Section 15.1}.
+This allows us to obtain explicitly constants depending only on the dimension of the varifold, the dimension of the ambient space, the sectional curvature bounds, and the harmonic radius.